 Earlier in her career, Ms. Franchitto held a variety of senior leadership positions at Caritas Christi Health Care (the predecessor organization to Steward Health Care), then the second largest healthcare system in Massachusetts, where she was responsible for marketing, communications, public affairs and network development.

 Ms. Franchitto has an MBA and a bachelor of science in business administration from Bentley University, Waltham, Massachusetts.
-She is a sought-after speaker at hospice and home care professional conferences and with regional civic organizations.
-She is also on the board of directors of the National Partnership for Hospice Innovation, Greater Providence Chamber of Commerce, the Rhode Island Quality Institute, Healthcentric Advisors, Harbor Health Services and CareLink.
+She is also on the board of directors of the National Partnership for Hospice Innovation (treasurer), Greater Providence Chamber of Commerce, the Rhode Island Quality Institute (chair), Harbor Health Services and CareLink.

 Mary Ann Boccolini